Arcoson/PaperEngine/README.md

 **PaperEngine** is a powerful command-line tool designed to aggregate and search research papers from multiple sources, including **Arxiv**, **PubMed**, and **Semantic Scholar**.
 (Google Scholar is temporarily disabled but can be re-enabled easily.)

-With its intuitive interface and advanced features, PaperEngine makes it easy to discover, filter, and save academic papers for your research needs.
+It is easy to discover, filter, and save academic papers for your research needs.

 ---